DCN706 - Wireless and Mobile

 Wireless and Mobile

-This course in Wireless LANs focuses on the design, planning, implementation, operation and troubleshooting of Wireless Lands.
-It covers a comprehensive overview of technologies, security, and design best practices with particular emphasis on hands on skills in the following areas: Wireless LAN setup and troubleshooting, 802.11a and 802.11b technologies, products and solutions, Site Surveys, Resilient WLAN design, installation and configuration, WLAN Security - 802.1x.
-EAP, LEAP, WEP, SSID, Vendor interoperability strategies.
+This course on Wireless LANs focuses on the design, planning, implementation, operation and troubleshooting of Wireless LANs.
+It covers a comprehensive overview of technologies, security, and design best practices with particular emphasis on hands on skills in the following areas: Wireless LAN setup & troubleshooting, 802.11a & 802.11b technologies, products & solutions, Site Surveys, Resilient WLAN design, installation & configuration, WLAN Security - 802.1x, EAP, LEAP, WEP, SSID, Vendor interoperability strategies.

 1 credit in the CNS/CTY * Programs